NilFoundation/zkLLVM/docs/manual/intermediate.md

 using base_scheme_type = bls<bls_default_public_params<>, bls_mps_ro_version, bls_basic_scheme, curve_type>;
 ```

-Schemes can operate in two modes.
+Schemes can operate in two [modes](https://github.com/NilFoundation/crypto3-pkmodes/).
 - Isomorphic : Single key
 - Threshold : Multiple key operations

-Weighted threshold schemes can have one of the following secret sharing mechanisms (TODO understand these sharing schemes
+Weighted threshold schemes can have one of the following secret sharing mechanisms.
-and where they are used)
-- `Weighted Shamir Secret Sharing` : TODO : what is this used for?
+- `Weighted Shamir Secret Sharing`
 - TODO Add others

 Once the scheme is selected, we can pull the types out for the public/private keys.